Replacement of faculty and staff computers

 - Computers are no longer automatically replaced.
 You must submit a request!

-- Staff and faculty computers are eligible to be replaced after 4 years.
-Lab computers are eligible to be replaced after 3 years.
+- All college computers are eligible to be replaced after 4 years.
+This includes Faculty, Staff and Lab computers.

 - Each computer may be replaced only once through this process.